 This module lets you change the wallpaper on multiple monitors with pre-defined configurations.
 You can change wallpapers at some action, or choose a hotkey to change the wallpapers.
 You will need to define a wallpaper provider and it can be anything from a local disk folder, random shapes, Flickr address or a URL.
-You can define a few settings like if the image should be stretched over the monitors or if the same image should be displayed on all the monitors.
+You can define a few settings as if the image should be stretched over the monitors or if the same image should be displayed on all the monitors.

 There would have been times when you’ve wanted to de-clutter your primary monitor screen.
 And send all the unimportant applications to the secondary monitor.
 Well, the ‘Swap Screen’ module can do that for you.